 As a provider for services for older people, our colleagues are also likely to experience the death of someone who lives with us.

 People grieve in different ways.
 There is no right or wrong way.
-If you need a little support the Colleague Advice Line, Help@hand app or Compassionate Employers programme may help.
+If you need a little support the Help@hand app, Care Concierge service or Colleague Advice Line may help.
+There is a useful guide below from L&G offering guidance on practical steps following a death.

 Colleague Advice Line